github-aws-runners/terraform-aws-github-runner/modules/lambda/README.md

 > This module is treated as internal module, breaking changes will not trigger a major release bump.

-Generica module to create lambda functions
+Generic module to create lambda functions

 <!-- BEGIN_TF_DOCS -->
 ## Requirements